Many recent opioid deaths involve a drug called “tranq,” warns the Centers for Disease Control and Prevention (CDC).

 What Are The Complications Of Mixing Tranq With Opioids?

 Individually, xylazine and opioids produce several side effects and complications.
-Mixing these drugs together can worsen these complications and create additional dangers.
+Mixing these drugs can worsen these complications and create additional dangers.

 Increased Risk Of Drug Overdose